Skip to main content

 local sleep <const> = require("sleep")

--- Create the character
+-- Create a character

 local character = Playable("model:assets/hero.model")